Now, Voyager: Plot

-Charlotte's family is stunned by the dramatic changes in her appearance and demeanor when she arrives home.
-Her mother is determined to destroy her daughter once again, but Charlotte is resolved to remain independent.
-The memory of Jerry's love and devotion helps give her the strength she needs to remain resolute.
+When she disembarks from the ship, Charlotte's family is stunned by the dramatic changes in her appearance and demeanor.
+The formerly awkward and shy Charlotte has become popular among the passengers, with many making fond farewells.
+At home, her mother is determined to subjugate her daughter once again, but Charlotte is resolved to remain independent.
+The memory of Jerry's love and devotion — as evidenced in the timely arrival of a corsage of camellias — helps give her the strength she needs to remain resolute.

-Charlotte becomes engaged to wealthy, well-connected widower Elliot Livingston (John Loder), but after a chance meeting with Jerry, she breaks off the engagement, about which she quarrels with her mother.
-During the argument, Charlotte says she did not ask to be born, that her mother never wanted her, and it has "been a calamity on both sides".
+Charlotte becomes engaged to wealthy, well-connected widower Elliot Livingston, but by chance she again encounters Jerry at a party for an acquaintance, who is his client.
+Though Jerry congratulates her, Charlotte realizes she does not love Elliot enough and subsequently breaks the engagement.
+During a quarrel with her mother over the broken engagement, Charlotte says she did not ask to be born, that her mother never wanted her, and it has "been a calamity on both sides."
 Mrs. Vale has a heart attack and dies.
 Guilty and distraught, Charlotte returns to the sanitarium.

-When she arrives at the sanitarium, she is immediately diverted from her own problems when she meets Jerry's 12-year-old daughter Tina, who has been sent to Dr. Jaquith by her father based on Charlotte's recommendation.
-Tina greatly reminds Charlotte of herself; both were unwanted and unloved by their mothers.
-Shaken from her depression, Charlotte becomes interested in Tina's welfare, and with Dr. Jaquith's permission, she takes her under her wing.
+Charlotte is immediately diverted from her problems when she meets Jerry's 12-year-old daughter, Tina, who has been sent to Dr. Jaquith by her father on Charlotte's recommendation.
+Tina greatly reminds Charlotte of herself – both were unwanted and unloved by their mothers.
+Shaken from her depression, Charlotte becomes interested in Tina's welfare, and with Dr. Jaquith's permission, Charlotte takes her under her wing.
 When the girl improves, Charlotte takes her home to Boston.

-Jerry and Dr. Jaquith visit the Vale home, where Jerry is delighted to see the change in his daughter.
-His initial concern for Charlotte, believing her to be sacrificing her freedom, proves wrong.
-Dr. Jaquith has allowed Charlotte to keep Tina there to understand that her relationship with Jerry will remain platonic.
-She tells Jerry that she sees Tina as his gift to her and her way of being close to him.
-When Jerry asks her if she is happy, she replies: "Oh, Jerry, don't let's ask for the moon.
+Jerry and Dr. Jaquith visit the Vale home to discuss a project — a new psychiatric wing donated by Charlotte, for which Jerry will be the architect.
+He is delighted to see the change in his daughter.
+Dr. Jaquith has allowed Charlotte to keep Tina there, provided her relationship with Jerry remains platonic.
+Charlotte tells Jerry she sees Tina as his gift to her and her way of being close to him.
+When Jerry asks her if she is happy, she replies: "Oh, Jerry, don't let's ask for the Moon.
 We have the stars."